 Between Eauze and Navarrenx, you’ll have the opportunity to visit several beautiful churches.

 Église Saint-Nicolas in Nogaro was consecrated in 1060 and is one of the oldest fortified churches in southern France.
+Inside, you’ll find many original features, including the eleventh-century baptismal font, and frescoes dating from Roman times which are thought to be among the oldest of their kind in existence.

 As you climb the hill leaving Aire-sur-l’Adour, stop by the church dedicated to Sainte-Quitterie, a fifth-century princess decapitated by her fiancée when she refused to denounce her faith and marry him.